General

 Available in VPC

-This guide describes how to create and manage a GPU Server on the NAVER Cloud Platform console.
+This guide describes how to create and manage a GPU Server from the NAVER Cloud Platform console.

 For more information on how to create and manage KVM-based GPU servers, see KVM GPU.